turingschool/backend-curriculum-site/module1/lessons/memory_allocation.md

 puts "spicy_sausage's value is #{spicy_sausage.inspect}"
 ```

-Run this code and update your Sheet with the filling variable name, object_id, and value in memory.
+Run this code and update your Sheet with the spicy_sausage variable name, object_id, and value in memory.
 Notice that the value printed out for `taco_1` now shows the instance variable `filling`.
-Update your sheet with this new value stored in memory.
+Update cell C2 with this new value stored in memory.

-So the Taco object is somehow storing the filling in an instance variable, and that value is "Chorizo".
-But we also have a variable called `spicy_sausage` that is also holding that value "Chorizo".
-So the question is, are there two different spaces in memory being allocated?
+So the Taco object is somehow storing the value "Chorizo" in an instance variable, but we also have a variable called `spicy_sausage` that is also holding that value "Chorizo".
+So the question is, are there two different spaces in memory being allocated for the string "Chorizo"?
+Did our Taco object make a copy of the "Chorizo" string?
 Let's find out.
 Update your code to this:

 ```ruby
 class Taco